 Our Affiliates share in the purpose and belief of the Federation and strengthen its collective vision.
 Affiliates contribute significant knowledge and expertise to the Federation and bring important perspectives from different levels of government that play a vital role to support the arts and culture ecosystem.
 However, the remits and operations of these institutions are wide-ranging and often differ significantly from those of National Members, which means their participation in our programmes and services – and governance role within the Federation – is more defined.

-Affiliate Membership carries a fixed annual fee of AUD$1,750, which covers membership from 1 January-31 December.
+Affiliate Membership carries a fixed annual fee of AUD$3,500 for Category A members and AUD$2,000 for Category B members, which covers membership from 1 January-31 December.

 For further information, email us at [email protected]